Skip to main content

 formatDate(new Date(2025, 11, 14));

-This method formats a date with time using the Home Assistant locale.
-It accepts a date, a string [ISO 8601] representation of a date or a number representing the [timestamp] in milliseconds.
+These methods format a date with time using the Home Assistant locale.
+They accept a date, a string ISO 8601 representation of a date or a number representing the timestamp in milliseconds.

 // The result of all this examples will be "December 14, 2025 at 12:00 AM"